Fueled/swift-style-guide/README.md

 ### Closures

-- Do not use parameter types when declaring parameter names to use in a closure, unless imposed by the compiler.
-Unused parameters should be replaced by `_`.
-Also, keep parameter names on same line as opening brace for closures:
+- Prefer not to declare closure parameters type / return type, unless it really improves clarity or if imposed by the compiler.
+Also, keep parameter names on same line as opening brace:

-> ⚠️ Warning (SwiftLint Standard rule `unused_closure_parameter`)

 ```swift
 doSomethingWithCompletion() { param1, _ in